Key Concepts of Cryptocurrency

 Bitcoin pioneered PoW, which provides network security commensurate with computing energy spent.

 Validators take turns proposing and voting on the next block.
 Little computing energy gets used in this case.
-Security comes from high stakes discouraging attacks.
+Security is influenced by economic incentives tied to staked assets, depending on the network design.
 Ethereum is the most well-known network running on PoS.

 Many next-gen blockchains also utilize: